 In a nutshell, the “stuff” all forms are composed of – energy – which exists due to the beginningless and endless interplay of the two fundamental principles of Oneness – stasis and change, is the only “unchanging,” “timeless,” “eternal” if you will.
 The forms which manifest themselves as a result of this interplay are not, since they are ever-changing.
 The belief in the permanence of any form whatsoever, whether it is an object, our egos, “souls,” “spirits,” or “God,” is an illusion and not true.
 This is where we can easily get confused.
-We confuse the illusion of form’s permanence with the truth of the permanence of the only which is manifest in countless forms – All and its two principles of Oneness, as we will explore further in another post on this site, “The Principles of Oneness.”
+We confuse the illusion of form’s permanence with the truth of the permanence of the only which is manifest in countless forms – All and its two principles of Oneness, as we will explore further in a later post on this site, “The Principles of Oneness.”
 As we saw in the example of the ice cube previously, an ice cube appears to be a “fixed” form, but when heat is applied, it changes into a puddle of water.
 The ice cube is not “destroyed.”
 It is changed.
 So too, when an ice cube forms as a result of water freezing, it is not “created.”
 It is only changed from one state to another.
 The essence of the ice cube – water, remains whether it takes on the form of an ice cube or a puddle.
 All, and its two principles of Oneness – like the water – are permanent and “eternal” if you will.
 The ice cube and the puddle are the forms of that water, which are ever-changing and impermanent.
 The water is forever.
 The forms of that water are not.
 Our egos are merely different forms of the same Oneness of All, which is why they too, like the ice cube, are impermanent, clearly illustrating yet another reason why the notion of the “immortal soul” is untrue.